-The platform provides the common functions (e.g., data collection, control loops, meta-data recipe creation, policy/recipe distribution, etc.) necessary to construct specific behaviors.
+The platform provides common functions such as data collection, control loops, meta-data recipe creation, and policy/recipe distribution that are necessary to construct specific behaviors.

-To create a service or operational capability, it is necessary to develop service/operations-specific service definitions, data collection, analytics, and policies (including recipes for corrective/remedial action) using the ONAP Design Framework Portal.
+To create a service or operational capability ONAP supports service/ operations-specific service definitions, data collection, analytics, and policies (including recipes for corrective/remedial action) using the ONAP Design Framework Portal.

-Figure 1 provides a high-level view of the ONAP architecture and microservices-based platform components.
+Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.

 Figure 2 below, provides a simplified functional view of the architecture, which highlights the role of a few key components:

 - Design time environment for onboarding services and resources into ONAP and designing required services.